-These testing usability sessions are moderated and conducted in-person, which offers you the most control.
+These testing usability sessions are moderated and conducted in person, which offers you the most control.
 These methods of testing usability are excellent to collect in-depth data.

 Lab usability testing

-Here, the testing session inside a lab.
+Here, the testing session is inside a lab.
 The users finish their tasks while a trained professional observes them and inquires.
 All the testing sessions operate under the same standardized conditions, making it useful.
 However, these tests are expensive and usually can only test a small-sized group.

 While testing usability with this method, the users are chosen from a public place at random.
 They are to examine the product in exchange for a gift card.
-It is a quick way to collect large scale qualitative data that validate the functionality of the product; however, it is not a method that you can utilize for extensive testing.
+It is a quick way to collect large-scale qualitative data that validate the functionality of the product; however, it is not a method that you can utilize for extensive testing.

 Moderated + remote usability testing